26 września 2025

 Professional Piercers Poland Conference

-Professional Piercers Poland Conference – how pierce Beti builds the piercer community in Poland and why it matters for Sztorm.
-Sometimes one event shows how much an entire industry has changed.
-That was the case in September.
-The 5th edition of the Professional Piercers Poland Conference (PPP) took place in Gdańsk.
-It is the largest meeting devoted to body piercing in Poland and one of the largest in Europe.
-Our piercer Beata Kwaśniewska, known in the community as pierce Beti, works at Sztorm every day.
-What’s more, for five years she has been organising this conference and puts her whole heart into it.
-That’s why PPPC is more than just an event.
-It’s a place where awareness, safety and trust are built—values that form the foundation of our studio.
+Firstly, one key event shows how much an industry can change.
+In September, the fifth edition of the Professional Piercers Poland Conference (PPP) took place in Gdańsk.
+As a result, this conference is the largest body‑piercing meeting in Poland and one of the largest in Europe.
+At Sztorm Tattoo Gdańsk, piercer Beata Kwaśniewska—known as pierce Beti—works with clients daily.
+In addition, she has organised this conference for five years and pours her whole heart into it.
+Therefore, PPP is more than just an event.
+It is a place where awareness, safety and trust are built—values that form the foundation of our studio.

 Who Beti is and why she does what she does